fusionpbx/fusionpbx-docs/source/applications/fax_server.rst

 Fax Server
 ************

-To receive a FAX setup a fax extension and then direct the incoming to it.
+To receive a FAX setup a fax extension and then direct the incoming to it. `Click here for the Youtube video <https://youtu.be/AJHcle2U3n4>`_